YueLiPicasso/intro_ocaml/README.md

 book [_GNU make_](https://www.gnu.org/software/make/manual/).

-In the simplest case, the OCanren programmer only needs two files in the working directory (after installation of OCanren system-wide): a `<source-name>.ml` source file and a copy of the standard makefile.
+In the simplest case, the OCanren programmer only needs two files in the working directory (after installation of OCanren system-wide): a `.ml` source file and a copy of the standard makefile.

 Some customization is required for the standard makefile so that it could work with the particular source file.
 For instance, given the source file `<source-name>.ml` the two variables TOPFILE and SOURCES (appearing at the top of the makefile) shall be redefined respectively as